- Barrier Island Parks Society (BIPS) and Port Boca Grande Lighthouse & Museum

 Under the direction of Misty Nabers Nichols, Executive Director, and an 11 member board of directors, the GICIA is dedicated to promoting the general welfare of the Boca Grande community by preserving island atmosphere, enhancing quality of life, conserving natural resources, protecting the integrity of the Gasparilla Island Conservation District Act, and supporting other public and private initiatives that will shape the future of our community.

-- JF Library Foundation and Johan Fust Community Library
+- JF Library Foundation and Johann Fust Community Library

 Walk through the cool arcade of native keystone and cypress into an open-air loggia and relax for a while beside the charming fountain and attractive gardens.
 There is even a butterfly garden behind the Cost Cottage.
 The library grounds provide a beautiful setting for art exhibitions, concerts and lectures by authors and other guest speakers.
 The library includes a children’s room and reference section, including 10,000 volumes.
 Call (941) 964-2488 for more information and hours of operation.